 Deserialization of Untrusted Data

-Deserialization converts a sequence of byte streams back to their original form (objects).
+Deserialization converts a sequence of byte streams to their original form (objects).
 Suppose the application does not appropriately verify the validity of the original object data during deserialization.
 In that case, attackers can tamper with the input payload object to coerce the application to execute malicious codes.
 Insecure deserialization can also lead to attacks such as malicious code injection to alter the application logic or execute arbitrary commands with escalated privileges.

 Reliance on Cookies without Validation and Integrity Checking

 Applications typically rely on the existence/values of cookies to perform critical security controls but often fail to verify whether the cookie is valid for the associated user.
-Due to the lack of integrity checking, hackers can invoke client-side code to modify cookies that supply malicious input, perform an injection attack, or bypass authentication controls.
+Due to the lack of integrity checking, hackers can invoke client-side code to modify cookies that supply malicious input, perform injection attacks, or bypass authentication controls.

 Downloading Code without Integrity Checks